 Intimate party with DJs playing a mix of party styles and classics.
 Tickets: £10 in advance (+booking fee).
 Blagclub, 1st floor, 68 Notting Hill Gate, London W11 3HT.
 Nearest tube: Notting Hill Gate.
 For more information, visit the Blagclub website.

 For daytime activities around London on New Year’s Eve and New Year’s Day, check out the MOAMG blog post on What’s on this Winter: Fun things around London this December.

-Posted on 17 December 2012, in Activities, London, Nightlife and tagged 2013, Brixton, Camden, Clapham, Comedy Store, london, new year's eve, nightlife, Notting Hill, Shoreditch, Southbank, Vintage.
+Posted on 17 Dec 2012, in Activities, London, Nightlife and tagged Brixton, Camden, Clapham, London, new year's eve, nightlife, Notting Hill, Shoreditch, Southbank, Vintage.
 Bookmark the permalink.
 2 Comments.